The base tuition rate can be found on the Tuition Rates page.

 Refunds of Overpayments and Financial Aid

-Direct Deposit— If you are on campus log into MyMichiganTech and click on "Pay Bill/Confirm Enrollment" then select "Non-Payroll Direct Deposit Destination” and follow the directions to add, delete or change your banking information.
+Direct Deposit— Log into Banweb and click on "Pay Bill/Confirm Enrollment".
+Then select "Non-Payroll Direct Deposit Destination” and follow the directions to add, delete or change your banking information.

 - You will receive an email from Financial Services and Operations confirming the amount of your payment or refund and the date it will be transmitted to your bank.